 You can check availablity at http://www.machupicchu.gob.pe/, but we’d emphasise that for the most up to date availability, do check with us or your operator.
 Remember, make sure you don’t book your flights until your permit is confirmed.

 Find out more about this and Macs Adventure’s other tours in Peru here: http://www.macsadventure.com/walking-holiday/south-america/peru/ and of course you can contact [email protected] if you need any more information.

-This post was originally published in April 2015, and has been adapted to include up to date information.
+This post was originally published in 2015, and has been adapted to include up to date information for the current year.